jlafata/tmc-flux-poc/README.md

 2. wordpress-helm - Bitnami Wordpress site + MariaDB deployment

 Please be aware, that this repository is not officially verified, tested or supported by VMware!

+# postgres helm chart
+1. update all the stuff in kube-postgres-helm folder
+2. create regsecret and namespace holding it.
+3. add path
+ to cluster using kustomize tab in tmc    --- how to automate all this